bytesparrow/moodle-theme_contentmodifier/README.md

 2. write your own theme extending THIS theme AND any other (for example boost) 2.1 make sure to place an empty class
 'class core_renderer extends \theme_contentmodifier\output\core_renderer' in folder classes/output
+2.2.
+In theme's config.php place the line:
+    $THEME->rendererfactory = 'theme_extended_overridden_renderer_factory';
-2. Enable YOUR theme in your Moodle server under the appearance settings
+3. Enable YOUR theme in your Moodle server under the appearance settings
-3. You can then use the features of this theme by implementing the class theme_YOURS\output\core_modifier extends \core_modifier_base
+4. You can then use the features of this theme by implementing the class theme_YOURS\output\core_modifier extends \core_modifier_base

 ## Usage